Skip to content

 Back to top

-Add the Calculator to the Content of Your Page
+Adding the Calculator to a Page

-- Open your website editor by adding /admin to the end of your website address (e.g. www.website.com/admin)
+1. Open your website editor by adding /admin to the end of your website address (e.g. www.yourwebsite.com/admin)

-- Click the source code (<>) button.
+3. Click the source code (<>) button

-- Paste the calculator code into the content area.
+4. Paste the calculator code

 Back to top

-Add the Calculator to the Side Area
+Adding the Calculator to the Sidebar

-- Open your website editor by adding /admin to the end of your website address (e.g. www.website.com/admin)
+1. Open your website editor by adding /admin to the end of your website address (e.g. www.yourwebsite.com/admin)

-Add a new item.
+3. Add a new item

-Set the item type to Custom Content.
+4. Set the item type to Custom Content

-Click the source code (<>) button.
+5. Click the source code (<>) button

-Paste the calculator code.
+6. Paste the calculator code

 Back to top

-Change the Default Interest Rate
+Editing the Default Interest Rate

-- Locate this in the code:
+1. Locate this line in the calculator code:

 Back to top